lazygrapefruit/byoiap/README.md

 * Next episode warming.
 It looks for the episode most like the playing episode and instructs the debrid provider to download it so it will be ready to play.
 * Option to replace config with a fixed config.
 The primary use case for this is to allow hosting this on the same network as other services, but without being able to exploit putting localhost URLs into the text boxes.
 I'm likely to change how this is implemented in the future, so if you depend on this make sure to version pin for safe upgrades.

+## Non-Features

+* This is never intended to compete with the feature set of NZBHydra2 and as a result will never contain features for aggregating indexers or doing extended configuration on indexers.
+If you need those tools use NZBHydra2 and point this addon to it.
+I will do my best to make well-formed indexers work without needing a proxy, but I am limited to developing against and testing for indexers I have access to.
+So in some cases you may be best served by having NZBHydra2 proxy for you anyway so it can deal with behaviors I haven't encountered.

 ## Usage

 While this is just a basic node application that you can build however you want, it was designed to run in a Docker container so that it could easily fit into compose stacks alongside other services.
 Check https://github.com/lazygrapefruit/byoiap/pkgs/container/byoiap for images.